Thank You for a Great First Season of Family Learning Workshops!

 For children in 4th through 6th grades with a participating adult

 In this Family Learning Workshop, you and your child will learn a “curiosity routine” that will make any outing a meaningful, enriching experience.

-While your children have fun and gain an appreciation for exploring the outdoors, parents will learn more about how nature and exploration fit into the New California Science Framework, and how to support your child’s natural curiosity.
+While your children have fun and gain an appreciation for exploring the outdoors, parents will learn more about how nature and exploration fit into the Next Generation Science Standards, and how to support your child’s natural curiosity.
 Weather permitting, we will spend time in the Hall’s outdoor spaces, engaging in focused exploration to help encourage wonder and excitement wherever your family members may find themselves.

 Exploring Nature is a part of the Hall’s new Family Learning Workshop series, where families learn together.
 In each workshop, adults discover ways in which they can support their child’s development, becoming active participants in their child’s growth rather than passive observers.
 Children engage in fun activities that spark their curiosity and love for science, technology, engineering, and math.
 Together, families take home the experience of learning something new and seeing some things in a new light.

 In this workshop, you and your child will make close observations of small creatures that live in the garden and under rocks, such as snails, worms, and pill bugs.